pyca/cryptography/docs/x509/reference.rst

         :param time: The :class:`datetime.datetime` object (in UTC) that marks the next update time for this CRL.

-    .. method:: add_extension(extension, critical)
+    .. method:: add_extension(extval, critical)

         Adds an X.509 extension to this CRL.

-        :param extension: An extension with the
+        :param extval: An extension with the
             :class:`~cryptography.x509.ExtensionType` interface.

         :param critical: Set to ``True`` if the extension must be understood and